razshare/frizzante-docs/docs/svelte-pages.md

 Query fields are automatically injected in the context of the svelte page that's being rendered.

-Say, for example, that you've map your svelte page to `GET /about` and some client requests `GET/about?name=world`.
+Say, for example, that you've mapped your svelte page to `GET /about` and some client requests `GET/about?name=world`.

 You can retrieve the `name` query field with `getContext("data").query.name`.